cs-uob/COMS10012/docs/organisation.md

 ## Materials

 The unit materials for [part 1](exercises/part1) and [part 2](exercises/part2) are stable in the sense that there should be at most minor bug fixes.
-The schedule of workshops is therefore:
+The schedule of workshops is as follows, with some changes due to strike action:

 | Week | Tuesday | Thursday |
 |------|---------|----------|